abingham/storer/docs/README.md

 ## GET completed
-If it exists, returns the 10-digit kata_id which uniquely completes the given kata_id, otherwise leaves it unchanged.
+If it exists, returns the 10-digit kata_id which uniquely completes the given kata_id, otherwise returns the empty string.
 - parameter, the 6-digit kata-id to complete, eg
 ```
   { "kata_id": "A551C5" } # must be at least 6 characters long.